-This course provides an opportunity for students to explore and experiment with key aspects of Food cookery techniques, Technologies that effect local and global food markets while Designing food products to meet market needs and expectations.
+This course provides an opportunity for students to explore and experiment with key aspects of food cookery techniques and technologies that affect local and global food markets while designing food products to meet market needs and expectations.
 During the semester, students will explore what effects food in the wider community, investigate current food trends and practically create food items that reflect healthy and sustainable practices.